-II.
-Scope of this Report
+2. Scope of this Report

-Based on the decision of Plenary3, Member countries in Regular and Expedited follow-up are required to have full compliance with their Core and Key Recommendations and substantial progress in their other outstanding Recommendations for the current Plenary (i.e. November 2013).
-Curação is currently in regular one year follow-up and is therefore required to report to the November 2013 Plenary.
-Accordingly, this Report will review Curação's level of compliance with all the Core and Key Recommendations that are not rated as fully compliant and the other outstanding Recommendations.
+5. This Report will review Curação's level of compliance with all the Core and Key Recommendations that are not rated as fully compliant and the other outstanding Recommendations.
 Based on the results of the Mutual Evaluation as noted in the table above, no Core or Key Recommendation that was rated as 'C'.
-However, based on measures taken by Curacao to implement the Examiners' recommendations, Key Recommendation 35 can be considered to be fully compliant.
-Accordingly, this Recommendation will not be presented in this Report.
-Core Recommendations 1, 5, 10, 13, SR. II and IV and Key Recommendations 3, 4, 23, 26, 36, 40, SR. I, III and V will be reviewed with regard to the measures that need to be taken to ensure a level of full compliance.
+However, based on measures taken by Curação to implement the Examiners' recommendations, Curação has achieved full compliance with R. 3, 35, 36 and SR. II.
+For non-Core and Key, Curação has achieved full compliance with R. 11 and 21.
+Core Recommendations 5, and 13 and Key Recommendations 4, 26, SR. I and III will be reviewed with regard to the measures that need to be taken to ensure a level of full compliance.
 With regard to the non-Core and Key Recommendations, based on the analysis of the first follow-up report, all Recommendations that were rated 'PC/NC' and which have not been fully complied with will be discussed.
-Additionally, Recommendations rated 'LC', which have been updated will be included.
+Additionally, Recommendations 10, 23, and 40 rated 'LC', which have been updated will be included.
+Key Recommendation 35 was considered fully compliant.
+Accordingly, although it was updated, this Recommendation will not be presented in this Report.